somerovi/cosmicray/README.rst

 .. code:: python

    >>> dogs(params={'breed': 'husky'},
    ...      headers={'Content-Type': 'application/json'}).get()

 Authenticating requests
 ~~~~~~~~~~~~~~~~~~~~~~~

-Often you'll need to authenticate requests and Cosmicray has you covered!
+Often you'll need to authenticate requests to access private resource and Cosmicray has a built-in mechanism to perform this step.

 .. code:: python